TuftsRT/guides/README.md

 ### Miniforge

 An installation of a Python distribution that supports virtual environments and can handle Conda environment specification YAML files is required.
-[Miniforge][miniforge-url] is strongly recommended but other similar distributions like Anaconda are acceptable.
+[Miniforge](https://github.com/conda-forge/miniforge) is strongly recommended but other similar distributions like Anaconda are acceptable.
 It is assumed that a conda-enabled console is used to run all the following commands.

 ### GitHub CLI

-The following includes commands from the [GitHub CLI][gh-cli-url] (command-line interface), which can be used as a substitute to some `git` commands and browser-based GitHub workflows like creating or merging pull requests (PRs).
+The following includes commands from the [GitHub CLI](https://cli.github.com/) (command-line interface), which can be used as a substitute to some `git` commands and browser-based GitHub workflows like creating or merging pull requests (PRs).
 Once installed, run the following command for initial setup.
 Authentication via SSH (secure shell) key is strongly recommended over other alternatives.

 ```
 gh auth login